PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 These are all example decisions we've taken because of having a clear ICP:

 * How you describe what your company does
-  * We're very feature-focussed versus benefit focussed in our language since our users self serve and we don't go heavy on enterprise sales
+  * We're very feature-focused versus benefit focused in our language since our users self serve and we don't go heavy on enterprise sales
 * What your website should look and feel like
   * We are happy including code snippets
 * Your pricing model